scharlton2/modelviewer-mf6/docs/source/viewcontrol.rst

 #.
 Click **OK**.

 .. note::
-    - This command is useful for exporting a bitmap of a specific size.
+    - This command is useful for exporting a PNG file of a specific size.

 .. _viewing_from_preset_directions: